TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/TSconfig/Documentation/PageTsconfig/-tceform/Index.rst

    Description
          This setting allows to override FlexForm field configuration.

-         Depending on the $TCA type of the field, the allowed keys are:
+         Depending on the $GLOBALS['TCA'] type of the field, the allowed keys
+         are:

          \- input: size, max